Home Comparing Math Mammoth

 Zeta (6th grade) Decimals and percents.

-I am not building my complete curriculum series to be as totally mastery-oriented as Math-U-See.
-My approach is more like a blend of some spiraling with mastery.
-I tend to include SOME ideas and concepts over several grades (such as addition/subtraction connection), whereas some are with mastery approach (for example addition facts or times tables).
+Math Mammoth complete curriculum series is not as totally mastery-oriented as Math-U-See.
+My approach is a blend of some spiraling with mastery.
+Math Mammoth includes and develops SOME concepts over several grades (for example, the connection between addition and subtraction or the concept of place value), whereas some topics are taught with mastery approach (for example, addition facts or times tables).

-Another example concerning multiplication.
+Here is another example concerning multiplication.
 MUS does single and multi-digit multiplication in level Gamma (about grade 3), which is indeed a good grade to study it.
-In my LightBlue series, multiplication concept is introduced in late 2nd grade.
-On 3rd grade, children learn single-digit multiplication AND division, and get started with multi-digit multiplication.
-Lastly on 4th grade, there is a large section on multi-digit multiplication.
+In Math Mammoth, the concept of multiplication is introduced in late 2nd grade.
+In 3rd grade, children learn single-digit multiplication AND division and get started with multi-digit multiplication.
+Lastly in 4th grade, there is a large section on multi-digit multiplication.

 Another difference I can see from the scope and sequence documents is that geometry, measuring, money, and time concepts are scattered or intermixed between everything else in MUS.
-Instead, I have written complete sections on each of geometry, measuring, money, and clock for the various grade-levels.
+Instead, I have written complete sections (chapters) on each of those topics for the various grade levels.

 Apparently metric units are introduced in level Zeta (6th grade).
-I introduce them and use them all the way from 1st grade on.
+Math Mammoth introduces and uses them all the way from 1st grade.

-Based on the documents and samples on the website, I am not sure if Math U See builds in students an algebraic understanding of all the operations together.
-It seems to concentrate a lot on one operation at a time, for a long time (about a year).
-Will this enable students to tackle word problems that use many operations, or to understand the meaning of complex expressions such as 340 − 7 × 8?
+Based on the documents and samples on the website, I am not sure if Math U See builds a unified and algebraic understanding of expressions involving many operations.
+MUS seems to concentrate on one operation at a time for a long time (about a year).
+Will this enable students to tackle word problems that use many operations or to understand the meaning of complex expressions such as 340 − 7 × 8?

 In general, people praise the videos and the explanations presented in MUS (as you can see by reading reviews).

-Of course, there is more to choosing a curriculum than just notions of the content or of the sequence.
-You need to consider the usability, "likability", price and such factors as well.
+Of course, there is more to choosing a curriculum than just the content or the sequence.
+You need to consider the usability, "likability", price, and such factors as well.

 Disclaimer: I have not seen the curriculum.
-If you know better, can correct possible errors in this information, or otherwise have something to contribute to this page, feel free!
+If you know better, can correct possible errors in this information, or otherwise have something to contribute to this page, feel free to contact me!

 Both Maria's (with the disclaimer) and Angela's assessments of MUS are right on target, and will be helpful to all who read.